-Some have said that only if your new interest will be at least two points lower, should you refinance your loan.
-That may have been valid a while back, but with the fact that refinancing has been costing less in recent years, it's never the wrong time to consider a new mortgage!
-Refinancing has a variety of benefits that can make it worth the up-front cost many times over.
+It has been said that only if your new interest will be at least two points lower, should you refinance your mortgage.
+Perhaps that was sound advice a number of years ago, but as refinance costs have been falling recently, it could be a good time to take a serious look.
+Refinancing has a number of advantages that often make it worth the initial cost many times over.

-You might be able to bring down your interest rate (sometimes significantly) and have smaller mortgage payments with your refinanced mortgage loan.
-You may also have the ability to "cash out" a portion of the built-up equity in your home, which you will be able use to take care of higher interest debt, make home improvements, or finance a vacation.
-With reduced rates, you may also be able to build up home equity more quickly by changing to a shorter-term mortgage loan.
+You may be able to lower your interest rate (sometimes substantially) and reduce your monthly mortgage payment amount with a refinanced mortgage loan.
+Additionally, you may have the option of pulling out some of the equity in your property by "cashing out" some funds to fix up your home, consolidate debt, or take your family on a vacation.
+With reduced interest rates, you may also get the chance to build your home equity more quickly by moving to a shorter-term mortgage loan.

-All of these advantages do cost something, though.
-You'll pay the same kinds of fees as you did with your existing home loan.
-These probably include settlement costs, an appraisal, lender's title insurance, underwriting expenses, and others.
+All these advantages do come with some expense, though.
+With your refinance, you are paying for basically the same things you were charged for at the time you got your existing mortgage.
+Among these might be settlement costs, an appraisal, lender's title insurance, underwriting expenses, and others.

 Doing the Math

-Most borrowers find that the savings each month quickly balance out the up-front expenses of refinancing.
-We will help you find out which mortgage loan program is the ideal fit for you, looking at your cash on hand, the likelihood of selling your home in the next few years, and how refinancing can effect your taxes.
-Call us at (732) 969-9300 to get started.
+All things considered, for most borrowers the amount of up-front costs to refinance are made up soon in monthly savings.
+We will work with you to figure out which program is ideal for you, taking into account your cash on hand, how likely you are to sell your home in the next few years, and the effect refinancing will have on your taxes.
+Call us at (732) 969-9300 to get you started.

 Want to know more about refinancing your home?
 Give us a call: (732) 969-9300.